 ISG offers both financial solutions and payment solutions to a wide array of international financial institutions.
 Also, this segment includes the Company's consolidated Brazilian Venture (Note 2) and the international operations of Capco.
-Included in this segment are long-term assets, excluding goodwill and other intangible assets, located outside of the United States totaling \$375.5 million and \$476.2 million as of June 30, 2012 and 2011, respectively.
+Customers in Brazil, Germany and the United Kingdom accounted for the majority of the revenues from non-U.S. based customers.
+Included in this segment are long-term assets, excluding goodwill and other intangible assets, located outside of the United States totaling \$370.0 million and \$424.3 million as of September 30, 2012 and 2011, respectively.
 These assets are predominantly located in Germany, Brazil, the United Kingdom and India.